 Select “Create Installation Media” and then click “Next.”

-You should leave the default settings alone if you don’t have a specific need to install a different version of Windows 10.
+You should leave the default settings alone if you don’t have a specific need to install a different version of Windows 10 (such as Windows 10 Home or Pro).
 Then, click “Next.”

 Select “USB Flash Drive” and click “Next.”